 When you roast a vegetable it really it changes its texture and it caramelises it a little bit, so it’s easier to get away with right then.

-You’re the idea is to get a healthy meal on the table right.
+Your idea is to get a healthy meal on the table right.

 You will find the shortcuts that will work best for you based on how your recipe.